SomdattaNag/Security-Screening-System/learn.md

 1. Real-time face detection using OpenCV.
 2. Facial encoding and matching using the face_recognition library.
+3. Advanced data augmentation for more diverse images.
-3. 10-second continuous match confirmation to avoid false triggers.
+4. 10-second continuous match confirmation to avoid false triggers.
-4. Distinct alarms:
+5. Distinct alarms:
     1. Threat Alarm: If a known individual is detected.
     2. Safe Alarm: If no match is found.
-5. Email and SMS notifications sent to authorities with suspect details when a threat is detected.
+6. Email and SMS notifications sent to authorities with suspect details when a threat is detected.
-6. If a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.
+7. If a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.
-7. Modular and extendable prototype suitable for further integrations (IoT hardware, GUI, etc.).
+8. Modular and extendable prototype suitable for further integrations (IoT hardware, GUI, etc.).

 # Usage Instructions